16-bit Game Console - Dismantled for reference and curiosity

-It was a great system, the graphics and sound were more often than not better than those produced by the Atari 2600 but sadly it didn't have the 2600's huge catalogue of games to support it with only about a hundred and twenty five titles released.
+It was a great system, the graphics and sound are more often than not superior to those produced by the Atari 2600 but sadly it didn't have the 2600's huge catalogue of games to support it.

-The directional pad on the controllers are horrible to use, especially for any prolonged period of time and the fire buttons weren't much better.
+The directional pad on the controllers are horrible to use, especially for any prolonged use and the fire buttons aren't much better.

 Technical Firsts: the Intellivision was arguably the first 16-bit game system as its General Instrument CP1610 CPU is 16-bit.
 It was also the first to offer an upper and lower case font set with most standard punctuation, a music synthesizer keyboard and the addition real-time human voices during games with the addition of the Intellivoice; see separate page on this site for that hardware.
 Another first was the ability to download games via the cable TV networks with the use of the PlayCable adapter.
 A number of games for the system saw the creation of new genres and software design standards.
 The game Utopia is celebrated as the first CMS / Construction and Management Simulation (SimCity style) title.

 KALEX Release: This version has the stamping 'KALEX' on the solder side near one of the connectors; seen in KALEX image nine, bottom left corner.
 The entire casing is slightly larger by about two millimeters all around making it impossible to properly seat a standard Intellivision case top onto the base of a KALEX one.

 There are numerous component changes; the most notable being the addition of a smaller PCB see in images eleven and twelve.

 The KALEX version uses the same Rev 5 controllers as the other Intellivision releases; no size or design changes.